This post may contain affiliate links. Please read my full disclosure policy here.

 - A soft bathrobe

-- A few of my favorite toiletries, including my favorite lip balm, body wash, and moisturizer.
-(The hospital will provide basic toiletries, but it can be nice to have something that you love to make you feel a little more human).
+- A few awesome toiletries, including my favorite lip balm, body wash, and moisturizer.
+(The hospital will provide basic stuff, but it can be nice to have something that you love to make you feel a little more human).

 - Baby wipes/facial cleansing wipes to freshen up while in bed